Multi-Ligament Knee Injury

 How long is the recovery after a multi-ligament reconstruction?

 Postoperatively, patients are on crutches with no weight bearing for a minimum of six weeks.
 Patients can start partially bearing weight after this time.
 It may take an additional one or two weeks for them to be able to drive.
 A complete return to normal activities, if possible, after a knee dislocation can take nine to fifteen months, depending on other associated injuries.
 Patients who have artery or nerve damage often have significant, permanent long-term problems.

 Can I return to sport after a multi-ligament Injury?

 Most patients who have sporting-related multiple ligament injuries will eventually be able to return to their usual activities.
-Those who have high-velocity injuries often do not achieve a complete recovery because there are multiple structures involved Depending on the severity of the injury and associated pathology most multi-ligament reconstructions can return to sport at 9 to 12 months.
+Those who have high-velocity injuries often do not achieve a complete recovery because there are multiple structures involved.
+Depending on the severity of the injury and associated pathology most multi-ligament reconstruction patients can return to sport at 9 to 12 months.